Violet Line (Delhi Metro)

-The Violet Line (Line 6) is a metro rail line of the Delhi Metro, a rapid transit system in Delhi, India.
+The Violet Line (Line 6) is a rapid transit metro line of the Delhi Metro in Delhi, India.
 The line connects Kashmere Gate station in New Delhi with Raja Nahar Singh in Ballabhgarh via Faridabad.
-The line consists of 32 metro stations with a total length of 46.34 km.
+The line consists of 34 metro stations with a total length of 46.34 km.

-This line acts as a parallel link for those, who travel in the heavily used Yellow Line and connects the interior parts of South Delhi, a little of Central Delhi to the satellite town of Faridabad.
+This line acts as a parallel link for those who travel in the heavily used Yellow Line and connects the interior parts of South Delhi, and a little of Central Delhi to the satellite town of Faridabad.
 The stretch between ITO metro station and Kashmere Gate metro station is popularly known as the Heritage Line.
+The line will be extended further in the coming future up to the upcoming Noida International Airport in Jewar via Palwal.

 History

 The Violet Line was originally planned to open in March 2010.
-On 12 July 2009, a portion of a bridge under construction collapsed when its cantilever pier collapsed on load of launching girder at Zamrudpur, near East of Kailash, on the Central Secretariat – Badarpur corridor.
+On 12 July 2009, a portion of an under-construction bridge collapsed when its cantilever pier collapsed on load of launching girder at Zamrudpur, near East of Kailash, on the Central Secretariat – Badarpur corridor.
 Six people were killed and 15 others injured.
-The day after, on 13 July 2009, a crane that was removing the debris collapsed, and with a bowling pin effect collapsed two other nearby cranes, injuring six.
+The day after, on 13 July 2009, a crane that was removing the debris collapsed, and with a bowling pin effect knocking down two other nearby cranes, injuring six.